 Don’t Make Excuses For Them

 One of the most common ways to enable an addict is to make excuses for them.
 This could be as simple as saying, “I’m sorry, you’re family,” or “I know you’re going through a tough time.”
 An addict will often use this type of enabling behavior to convince themselves that they are not really addicted.
-They will use these excuses as a way of justifying their addiction and avoid any form of accountability.
+They will use these excuses as a way of justifying their addiction and avoiding any form of accountability.

 So long as you are enabling your addict, you are just giving them the power to keep using.
 One way to stop enabling an addict is by not giving them excuses for their actions.
 It is also important to consider how often you make excuses for them in your life and why?